-1. How long does the team exist (in months) ≥ 12 months 2.
-Number of clients in the caseload ≤ 300 clients 3.
-Client/care provider ratio ≤ 1:30 ratio 4.
-At least four different disciplines (as in A) present in the core team ≥ 4 core disciplines 5.
-Number of FACT board meetings each week ≥ 3x/week 6.
-The team can upscale the intensity of care flexibly if required Flexible 7.
-Percentage of clients in face-to-face contact with 4 or more disciplines of the core team annually ≥ 50% 8.
-In its vision and working procedures the team clearly focuses on multi-domain recovery Recovery-oriented 9.
+1. Team existence (in months) ≥ 12 months 2.
+Number of clients in the caseload ≤ 200 clients 3.
+Client/care provider ratio ≤ 1:20 ratio 4.
+Number of disciplines (as in A, item 3-8) in the core team ≥ 4 core disciplines 5.
+The team offers services from a medical-psychiatric, social-agogical and pedagogical perspective.
+Integrated 6.
+Number of FACT-board meetings each week ≥ 3x/week 7.
+The team can upscale the intensity of care flexibly if required Flexible 8.
+Percentage of clients in face-to-face contact with 4 or more disciplines of the core team annually ≥ 50% 9.
+In its vision and working procedures the team clearly focuses on multidomain recovery Developmental and recovery- oriented 10.
 Percentage of face-to-face contacts that takes place outside the team's office ≥ 40%

-We hope you enjoy working through the components of the FACT workbook and advise you to use the results in your internal PDCA cycle and to write up the details in a living Team Document that is updated periodically.
+We hope you enjoy working through the components of this Youth FACT-workbook and advise you to use the results in your internal PDCA-cycle and to write up the details in a living Team Document that is updated periodically.